senorindependiente/to-do-list-app/README.md

-# to-do-list-app coded with HTML, CSS and Qjuery
+# To Do App coded with HTML, CSS and Jquery

 basic To-Do-List app with the following features: